good-epic/activation-distribution-analysis/README.md

 # activation-distribution-analysis
-Analysis of post-residual activations from GPT2 small, medium, large and Pythia 160m, 410m, and 1b for sentences with pairs of subject:attribute
+Analysis of post-residual activations from GPT2 small, medium, large and Pythia 160m, 410m, and 1b for sentences with pairs of subject:attribute.
+This was a research analysis.
+The code isn't designed to be particularly portable or reusable, but it should be relatively straightforward use.
+You just need to change the input folder names at the bottom of the script.
+I've included the data used and a requirements.txt with versions.
+I haven't tested but I would guess the version numbers don't need to be super strictly conformed to.